 Cultural norms and perceived vulnerabilities related to safety and well-being have been identified as potential factors contributing to women’s low earning capacity.
 Employer preferences and the implicit designation of certain jobs as ‘masculine’ impeded women’s engagement in specific types of work.
 Nevertheless, the access granted to women in labour programs and their ability to contribute to their families by working abroad are beginning to change and shift gender stereotypes.

-On a global scale, women migrants contribute wp-contentroximately the same amount of remittances as their male counterparts.
+On a global scale, women migrants contribute approximately the same amount of remittances as their male counterparts.
 Research shows that despite earning less, women allocate a higher proportion of their income to remittances.
 Women also demonstrate more regular and sustained remittance-sending patterns, making their financial contributions more reliable.
 Studies conducted across countries attribute such trends to gender socialisation from a young age that shape women’s understanding of household needs and cultivates a greater willingness to make sacrifices when conflicts arise between their own needs, and those of their children and family members.
 The International Organisation for Migration finds that women send smaller sums more frequently, resulting in higher transfer fees.

 Aligned with the global patterns, migrant and diaspora workers from the Pacific, particularly women, do not usually earn high incomes while working abroad in countries like Aotearoa and Australia.
 During stakeholder consultations, female workers abroad reported facing higher social pressures to remit a portion of their earnings back to their families in the Pacific.
 Among Tongans in Auckland, men were more likely to not send remittances.
 Although men sent higher average sums than women, women remitted 15 percent of their net incomes, while men remitted 11 percent.